adamdsmith/MABM/README.md

 ![Choose the route shapefile](./README-figs/choose_shapefile.png)

-If the user requested that bat detections be plotted on the route (this is the default), a second dialog box asks for the location of the detection point shapefile (begins with "Calls").
+A second dialog box asks for the location of the detection point shapefile (begins with "Calls").

 ![Choose the calls shapefile](./README-figs/choose_calls_shapefile.png)